-You’ve already embraced the idea of using technology in the classroom.
+You’ve already embraced the idea of a digital classroom.
 And hopefully your school uses an online learning solution like Blackboard Learn or Blackboard Collaborate to connect with students anytime, anywhere.
 After all, the data suggests today’s students are adopting technology at dizzying speeds.
 Here are three things to help you make the most of tech in the classroom inspired by some top education technology bloggers.

 #1: According to the 21st Century Principal, educators need to be savvy about going beyond test scores as a measurement of successful tech implementation.
 “Test scores provide valuable information but they are not the only measure of effectiveness.
 School leaders who always want to know, ‘Will it increase test scores?’ aren’t really interested in successful technology infusion and tech implementation anyway.”
 Using technology builds life-skills that set students up for long-term success.